 Other names: Levitra

-Vardenafil is used for the treatment of erectile dysfunction in men, which can be a symptom of MS.
+Vardenafil is a prescription medicine for the treatment of erectile dysfunction in men, which can be a symptom of MS.

 How do I take vardenafil?

-Vardenafil is a tablet taken with a glass of water from between 25 minutes to an hour before sexual activity is planned.
+Vardenafil is a tablet taken from between 25 minutes to an hour before sexual activity is planned.
 Dosage ranges from 5-20mg as necessary and the maximum dose is once a day.
 The effects last around four hours.
+A soluable tablet version is also available.

-It will take longer for vardenafil to take effect if it is taken with food.
+It takes longer for vardenafil to take effect if it is taken with food.

 What side effects could I get?